10 English Words That Might Confuse You When in Japan

 There are two ways this word can be used in Japan.
 The first is the same as in English, where it is used to describe the change of direction by a vehicle turning 180 degrees as if driving in a U-shape.
 The second use is to describe the period of time when everybody is heading back home after going away for the long weekend.
 Let me go into more detail; in Japan it is difficult for people to take a vacation from work, or rather difficult for people to ask for time off (as they don’t want to burden others, seem lazy, or be looked down upon).
 Most can only manage to go on a vacation on national holidays, when the company they work for is closed for consecutive days.
 The majority of long weekends only amount to 3 days (Saturday, Sunday and Monday) which does not give much time to get out of the city.
 However, there are two times of the year when companies will close for a whole week due a string of national holidays in a row.
 New Years is one of them, but people are too busy spending money on lavish dinners and holiday presents to be able to go anywhere, not to mention it is winter and cold.
 People who do go out of town are those who visit family members in another city .

-Obon, on the other hand, is in August when the weather is a lot warmer.
-It is also a time to visit the parents or family and honor the spirits of those who have passed away, a time to visit the graves and attend lively community celebrations.
-For those who don’t want to spend the whole week at their parent’s house, obon is also a good time to plan a summer trip.
+Golden Week, on the other hand, is in May when the weather is a lot warmer.
+It may also be a time to visit the parents or family, but for those who don’t want to spend the whole week at their parent’s house, golden week is also a good time to plan a summer trip.
 To give you an idea of how busy the travel business is, whether it’s out to a different part of Japan, or to a different country, this is probably the most expensive time to travel for the Japanese because the rates of all things related is hiked up.